 - Using insecticides near the breeding grounds of mosquitoes or the pots filled with water.

-- Breeding small fish in pots which feed on the larvae of mosquitoes.
+- Breeding small fish in pots that feed on the larvae of mosquitoes.

 - Cleaning clogged drains in residential areas regularly.

-- Using mosquito repellent regularly and wearing bright colored clothing which repel mosquitoes.
+- Using mosquito repellent regularly and wearing bright-colored clothing which repels mosquitoes.

 - Using netting for infants’ cots and normal beds as well.